WD-Leong/NLP-Attention-Free-Transformer/README.md

 SOS bye , troy !
 EOS
 --------------------------------------------------
 ```
 Please note that the PAD tokens following the EOS token are omitted.
-Please also note that the response is generated at randomly using `top-k` sampling.
+Please also note that the response is generated randomly using `top-k` sampling.